ds-gustavo-cunha/Fraud-Detection/fraud_detection/README.md

 *-> The currency of all transactions is in the Brazilian real (assumption needed for revenue, loss and profit estimations).*

+*-> Revenue, loss and profit estimations were based on the difference between the origin balance before and after the transaction, that is, new_balance_orig - old_balance_orig.*

 # **SOLUTION STRATEGY**

 ![IoT-method](img/IoT_method.png)